-If you’re like most new parents, you’re in the middle of a whirlwind of new experiences and emotions right now, just days after the arrival of your new baby.
+If you are like most new parents, you will be in the middle of a whirlwind of new experiences and emotions right now, just days after the arrival of your new baby.

-But no worries!
-Bundoo is here to help.
-While it’s impossible to cover everything you need to know about your newborn in one email, we’ve compiled a list of the most common questions and their answers for parents and their babies.
+Try not to worry; Bundoo and Nabta are here to help.
+Whilst it is impossible to cover everything you need to know about your newborn in one article, we’ve compiled a list of the most common questions and their answers for parents and their babies.

 Recovering from giving birth

-How long will it take to recover from a tear or episiotomy?
-A cesarean section?
+- How long will it take to recover from a tear or episiotomy?
+A caesarean section?

-When is it safe to have sex again (or will I ever want to again)?
+- When is it safe to have intercourse again (or will I ever want to again)?

 Don’t neglect your own recovery